 Explore, upskill, be a leader and give a voice to nature!

-Curious Tamariki Howick: 11th, 12th, 13th and 14th of October from 10am - 4pm each day, based in UXBRIDGE Arts Centre with day one on the 11th based from Mangemangeroa Reserve.
+Curious Tamariki Howick: 11th, 12th, 13th and 14th pf July from 10am - 4pm each day, based in UXBRIDGE Arts and Culture with day two on the 12th based from Mangemangeroa Reserve, Somerville Rd.

 Registrations for the adventures this year are now open!
 Please register using the form on the website and share with your friends and family.

 Young people explore nature with scientists by joining an environmental science experience at a local park or reserve.

 Then they attend a filmmaking workshop to learn how to capture and edit their own footage into a short film, all with the help of a professional documentary filmmaker!

 Films will be on the big screen as part of a big showcase at the end of the year!

 Science helps us see the world from a different perspective: it magnifies the microscopic, detects the invisible, and even shows us what happened long before humans arrived in Aotearoa.

 A film also helps us see the world from a different perspective: it highlights different angles, puts someone else’s view in focus, and frames our everyday surroundings in surprising and entertaining ways.

 That's why together they’re the perfect way to explore Kaipātiki's environment.